AWA-Project-Team-20/Frontend/README.md

 # Advanced Web Application Project Team 20

-The topic of this project was to create a food ordering application similar to Wolt of Foodora, but only for web browsers.
+The topic of this project was to create a food ordering application similar to Wolt or Foodora, but only for web browsers.

 The application is fully implemented with working client and backend applications.
 The application has two types of users:
 - Consumer user